2024 Portuguese Social Democratic Party leadership election

 The 2024 Portuguese Social Democratic Party leadership election was held on 6 September 2024, with a party national congress that was expected to be held in Braga on 21 and 22 September 2024, but it was postponed to 19 and 20 October 2024 due to the September 2024 wildfire crisis.
 This leadership election was held with Luís Montenegro holding the office of Prime Minister, following his win in the 2024 March early legislative election.

-Luís Montenegro was the sole candidate on the ballot, with around 42,000 party members registered to vote, just 47 percent of the more than 90,000 active party members.
-Luís Montenegro was re-elected as party leader with 97.5 percent of all votes cast, including blank and invalid ballots, with a 40 percent turnout.
+Luís Montenegro, who faced some speculation about potential leadership challenges before his election as Prime Minister, was the sole candidate on the ballot, with around 42,000 party members registered to vote, just 47 percent of the more than 90,000 active party members.
+Luís Montenegro was re-elected as party leader with 97.5 percent of all votes cast, including blank and invalid ballots, with a low turnout of just under 40 percent.